Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

 \subsubsection{Computational costs}

 Even in the simplified two-dimensional configuration considered in this work, it suffices to count the number of micro problems to be solved to estimate the computational cost of corresponding parallel computations and to compare different algorithms.
 Remember that, in each micro problem, $r_p\cdot \frac{1}{\delta t}$ FSI systems need to be solved, where $r_p$ is the number of cycles required to reach a near-periodic state.
 In the example considered above, these were at least $2\cdot \frac{1}{0.02}=100$ costly FSI problems.
 Hence, our discussion in the following sections will be based on the assumption that the computational cost for all other steps of the parareal algorithm as well as the communication between the processes can be neglected.
-This is in particular obvious for the ODE growth model~\cref{reaction}.
-For the PDE growth model~\cref{PDEmodel}, we will discuss the computational and communication cost in more detail in~ in~\cref{sec:theo_cost,sec:runtimes}.
+This is particularly obvious for the ODE growth model in~\cref{reaction}.
+For the PDE growth model in~\cref{PDEmodel}, we will discuss the computational and communication cost in more detail in~\cref{sec:theo_cost,sec:runtimes}.

-To analyze the computational cost of~\cref{alg:parareal} under this assumption, let us denote the total number of iterations of the parareal algorithm by $k_{\text{par}}$.
-Following the algorithmic discussion above, we need to solve $P$ micro problems in step I, $k_{\text{par}}\cdot \lceil N_l/P\rceil$ micro problems on each of the $P$ processes in step II.a (ii) and $k_{\text{par}}\cdot P$ micro problems on the master process in step II.b (i).
+To analyze the computational cost of~\cref{alg:parareal} under this assumption, let us denote the total number of iterations of the parareal algorithm by $k_{\text{par}}$. {\reftwo As discussed in~\cref{sec:parareal,sec:parallelization}, we assume that the number of coarse time steps is the same as the number of fine problems and processes, respectively.
+Therefore,} we need to solve {\reftwo $N_c$} micro problems in step I, $k_{\text{par}}\cdot \lceil N_f/P\rceil$ micro problems on each of the $P$ processes in step II.a (ii), and $k_{\text{par}}\cdot {\reftwo N_c}$ micro problems {\reftwo within the coarse propagation} in step II.b (i).
 This corresponds to the solution of

-serial micro problems.
-This means that, if the number of required parareal iterations $k_{\text{par}}$ was independent of $P$, the choice $P\approx \sqrt{N_l}$ would be optimal in terms of the smallest computational time.
+serial micro problems{\reftwo; this is the case for both parallelization approaches discussed in~\cref{sec:parallelization}.} {\reftwo If the coarse time step $\delta T$ is chosen independently of $T$, $N_c$ is fixed and the computational cost tends to saturate for large $P$ (at least if we assume that the number of required parareal iterations $k_{\text{par}}$ is independent of $P$).
+The cheapest possible coarse propagator, on the other hand, is to use one coarse time step per coarse propagation, i.e., $N_p=1$ and $N_c=P$.
+In this case the computational time increases for large $P$, if we assume that the number of parareal iterations $k_{\text{par}}$ is independent of $P$.
+The minimum computational time is attained for $P\approx \sqrt{N_f}$.}